 The new app added in these cool new forms of social proof:

 - added in bar and restaurant information

 - a map that lets you see how far you'd have to travel to your location

 - insider tips about all of the local spots in your neighborhood

 - events that your friends have and are attending and more

 Social proof has been one of the most effective ways to gain trust and persuade customers to buy products and services for decades, which also plays a huge role in influencer marketing.

-The challenge most businesses face is figuring out how to use social proof at the right time, with the right person in the right setting.
+The challenge most businesses face is figuring out how to incorporate social proof and the buyers journey at the right time, with the right person in the right setting.

 If you want to use the principle of social proof in your business/brand and learn new social network strategies, then read these easy tips on how to become an expert in social proof!

 14 Easy Ways to Use Social Proof Marketing Like an Expert: